Juvenile Court Procedural Rules Committee

 The Juvenile Court Procedural Rules Project originated in 1998 as an initiative to analyze national standards, case law and local practices to respond to changes in the purpose of the Juvenile Act.
 Based on the analysis and reports from the project, the Supreme Court of Pennsylvania established the Juvenile Court Procedural Rules Committee on January 22, 2001.

-Committee appointments are for three years with possible reappointment for a second three-year term.
+Committee appointments are typically for six-year terms.
 In special circumstances the Supreme Court may extend or reduce the term of an appointment.
 Committee members are appointed by the Supreme Court and are knowledgeable about the Pennsylvania Rules of Juvenile Court procedure and experienced in juvenile law practice in the Commonwealth, including dependency and delinquency matters.
-The Juvenile Court Procedural Rules Committee has 11 voting members.
 There are also three ex-officio members who are administrators for various juvenile court-related organizations and are identified for membership by those organizations.

 Honorable Kim Berkeley Clark